mvs6909/codepath-SITE-prework/README.md

 - [X] User can change the difficulty with the providid 3 difficulty modes
 - [X] Integrated tilt.js library to improve the UI and give the buttons some interactive animations
 - [X] Added a glowing effect to buttons
+- [X] Configured a confetti animation when the player wins the Game.
+- [X] Added Mario win and loss sound tracks.

 ## Video Walkthrough (GIF)